 The left-hand end of the unit has a USB socket (and an LED to tell you if the batteries are in use – there is room for two AA batteries for using it with tablet devices)… and that’s it for inputs and outputs.
 Yup, it’s strictly a Midi controller – no audio interface here.

-Each deck has a small dual-use jogwheel (edge to nudge, top to scratch/scrub), pitch fader, two cue buttons, (rather unnecessary) pitch bend controls, plus play/pause and cue buttons - and the obligatory "sync".
-All buttons are backlit.
+Each deck has a small dual-use jogwheel (edge to nudge, top to scratch/scrub), pitch fader, two cue buttons, (rather unnecessary) pitch bend controls, plus play/pause and cue buttons – and the obligatory “sync”.
+All the buttons are backlit.
 Meanwhile, the mixer section is simply two line faders, a nice (but cramped) crossfader, and levels for cue and main.
-The controls are completed with a nice stepped infinity knob for track selection, and left/right load buttons.
+The controls are completed with a nice stepped infinity knob for track selection and left/right load buttons.

 The Deckadance LE software has a rather laborious registration/download process which is described in detail in our CMD Studio 4A review.
 Suffice to say it’s very “last decade”.
 Once you’re up and running though, it’s an OK piece of DJ software to get acquainted with the art on.
 The controller is of course mappable to other devices, and indeed there’s a Traktor mapping on Behringer’s website.

 To set Deckadance up so it works with this unit involves setting up the hardware itself in the Deckadance preferences, then setting the audio so you can actually hear something.
 If you want to use this “properly” (ie with headphones cueing as well as master out), you’ll need either a DJ/mono splitter cable or a separate DJ audio interface.
 For PC, you’ll also need an Asio driver.
 This is pretty standard stuff.